-The original water table at the Arista mine was reached at level 12, approximately 682 meters above sea level, with an average drainage volume of 580 gpm.
+The original water table at the Arista mine was reached at level 12, approximately 682 masl, with an average drainage volume of 580 gpm.
 SRK in 2015 noted the increase in temperature and water flow with the increase in depth of the underground workings.